DigitalWobs/DigitalWobs/README.md

 - 👀 I’m interested in web development, SEO, digital design, and creating seamless online experiences.
 - 🌱 I’m currently learning advanced JavaScript, exploring new CSS frameworks, and improving my skills in automation and AI integrations.
 - 💞️ I’m looking to collaborate on innovative web projects, open-source contributions, and anything that enhances user experience and accessibility.
-- 📫 How to reach me: Connect with me on LinkedIn https://www.linkedin.com/in/colbutcher/
+- 📫 You can connect with me on LinkedIn https://www.linkedin.com/in/colbutcher/
-- 😄 Pronouns: He/Him
+- 😄 My pronouns are He/Him
 - ⚡ Fun fact: I once spent an entire day tweaking a button’s hover state - perfectionist tendencies at their finest!